-Although your newborn seems so delicate, don’t be afraid to start a massaging routine shortly after birth.
-Routine massage helps you grow your bond and leads to his happy, healthy development.
+Although your newborn seems so delicate, don’t be afraid to start a simple massaging routine shortly after birth.
+Routine massages helps you grow your bond and leads to his/her happy, healthy development.

 Touch is a powerful way to communicate your love to your baby.
 In fact, 25-120 minutes of skin-on-skin contact immediately after birth can positively affect interactions between you and your little one up to a year later!

 In the first few weeks, use slow and positive strokes, not spending too much time on one area.
 Newborn babies may find their senses over-stimulated and most will seek solace in the arms of their parents for the first few weeks and some may just want a gentle stroke down their backs, over their clothes.

 If your baby says “yes” to massage, begin with a resting hand.
 This resting hand technique is used before massaging any body area.
 It can also be used when your baby needs a break during the massage.
 This is a good way for your baby to feel secure and enjoy your touch.

 Check you have enough oil on your hands before you start.
 Always keep things you need ready and around you before you start your massage routine.
 Begin on the legs with a newborn because it is an area that is usually accepted by babies.
 Downward strokes are more relaxing.